 Normal expenditure out of income

-Normal expenditure out of income is a valuable exemption which helps mitigate inheritance tax.
-It can also be used eg to fund life policy premiums, or regular pensions contributions for family members
+Normal expenditure out of income is a valuable exemption that helps mitigate inheritance tax.
+It can also be used eg to fund life policy premiums or regular pensions contributions for family members

 Potential Exempt Transfers (and gifts into trust)